-The challenge facing both commerce and humanitarian agencies is identifying, recruiting, training and retaining logistics personnel of the right calibre.
+A challenge facing both commerce and humanitarian agencies is identifying, recruiting, training and retaining logistics personnel of the right calibre.
+"For most agencies high employee-turnover rates, fragmented technology, poorly-defined manual processes, and lack of institutional learning over time result in relief operations that are not as efficient or effective as they could be," Whiting admits.

-'For most agencies, high employee turnover rates, fragmented technology, poorly-defined manual processes and lack of institutional learning over time result in relief operations that are not as efficient or effective as they could be,' Whiting admits.
-'The bottom line is that relief to the vulnerable is then either delayed or delivered with reduced effectiveness.'
+"The bottom line is that relief to the vulnerable is then either delayed or delivered with reduced effectiveness."
+Michael Whiting believes that as a result of its perceived lack of importance, humanitarian logisticians in many organizations do not have the competence required to handle complex emergency situations.

-Whiting believes that, as a result of its perceived lack of importance, humanitarian logisticians in many organizations do not have the competence required to handle complex emergency situations.
+"Humanitarian logistics fails to attract the required level of funding and support to provide adequate relief efforts around the world," he says.
+"In some organisations such as IFRC, WVI, UNHCR, UNICEF and WFP there are several excellent, formally trained logisticians who happen to work with organisations that offer them job security, good pay and recognition.
+But this is not the norm."

-'Humanitarian logistics fails to attract the required level of funding and support to provide adequate relief efforts around the world,' he says.
-'In some organizations, such as IFRC, WVI, UNHCR, UNICEF and WFP, there are several excellent, formally trained logisticians who happen to work with organizations that offer them job security, good pay and recognition.
-But this is not the norm.'
+"All too often humanitarian operators have no option but to work with essential staff only, offering, in most cases, employment packages that fail to attract suitably qualified staff to support services roles.
+They are forced to work without any rolling stock and the information management systems they desire."

-'All too often, humanitarian operators have no option but to work with essential staff only, offering, in most cases, employment packages that fail to attract suitably qualified staff to support services roles.
-They are forced to work without any rolling stock and the information management systems they desire.'
+Whiting points to the focus on short-term direct relief as a pattern that discourages investment in the very systems and processes needed to reduce expenses and relief make more efficient in the long run.
+"This often results in logistics and other support services not having adequate funding for strategic preparedness and infrastructure investment such as information systems," he says."In this context donors are the problem.
+The fact is that donors generally do not fund planning activities, they fund programs.
+This situation shows signs of changing, but the change is slow.'
+"Until donors prepared to contribute funds to logistics contingency planning and infrastructure there will be little change."
+Whiting argues that improvements logistics and supply chain management performance will enable the significant savings required to fund logistics infrastructure improvements, which in turn will enable further efficiencies.

-Whiting points to the focus on short-term direct relief as a pattern that discourages investment in the very systems and processes needed to reduce expenses and make relief more efficient in the long run.
+"It is an accepted fact that in emergencies, supply chain costs can represent up to 35-45 per cent of the total cost of operations," he explains.
+"Normative state operations however are in the order of 15-20 per cent with indications in 2007 that the average cost in Europe came closer to 10 per cent of the total cost of operations.
+This represents a spread of between 20-25 per cent of the total cost of humanitarian logistics operations."

-'This often results in logistics and other support services not having adequate funding for strategic preparedness and infrastructure investment such as information systems,' he says.
-'In this context donors are the problem.
-The fact is that donors generally do not fund planning activities, they fund programmes.
-This situation shows signs of changing, but the change is slow.
-Until donors are prepared to contribute funds to logistics contingency planning and infrastructure there will be little change.'
+In 2005, an estimated US \$18 billion was raised by the international community and public donations for humanitarian assistance against an estimated US \$10 billion raised in 2000.
+Allowing for the Iraq/Afghanistan

-Whiting argues that improvements to logistics and supply chain management performance will enable the significant savings required to fund logistics infrastructure improvements, which in turn will enable further efficiencies.
-'It is an accepted fact that in emergencies, supply chain costs can represent up to 35-45 per cent of the total cost of operations,' he explains.
-'Compared to this, normative state operations are of the order of 15-20 per cent, with indications in 2007 that the average cost in Europe came closer to 10 per cent of the total cost of operations.
-This represents a spread of between 20-25 per cent of the total cost of humanitarian logistics operations.'
+(2003) and Indian Ocean Tsunami (2005) spikes, humanitarian aid levels reveal a steady upward trend.

-In 2005 an estimated US\$18 billion was raised by the international community and public donations for humanitarian assistance against an estimated US\$10 billion raised in 2000.
-Allowing for the Iraq/Afghanistan (2003) and Indian Ocean tsunami (2004-05) spikes, humanitarian aid levels reveal a steady upward trend.
+"Judicious use of best-practice and cutting-edge supply chain management practices presents a potential cost saving by closing the gap between emergency response supply chain costs and normative-state supply chain costs," Whiting says.
+"The margin of 20-25 per cent inefficiency on humanitarian aid of US \$ 7 billion represents US \$1.4 -1.75 billion per annum."

-'Judicious use of best-practice and cutting-edge supply chain management practices presents a potential cost saving by closing the gap between emergency response supply chain costs and normative-state supply chain costs,' Whiting says.
-'The margin of 20-25 per cent inefficiency on humanitarian aid of US\$7 billion represents US\$1.4-1.75 billion per annum.'
+"A determined drive to achieve even a 1 per cent saving

-'A determined drive to achieve even a 1 per cent saving across the board would yield between US\$140 and US\$175 million per annum; figures that should galvanize the most jaundiced donor or aid agency official.'
-Diabetes is becoming an epidemic, with global same events to with global cases expected to hit 380 million in 2025.
-This is up from 246 million in 2007.'
+across the board would yield between US \$140 and \$175 million per annum; figures that should galvanise the most jaundiced donor or aid agency official."